 The 55mm focal length lens is really good for table-top and close-up photography.

 - Canon FD 100mm f/4

 Used FD Camera Lens Prices

-Prices are continuously changing.
-For the past several years, involvement in film photography has been increasing.
-Because of this, price ranges have steadily increased.
+Prices are constantly changing.
+During the past several years, the desireability of film photography has been rising.
+Consequently, price ranges have slowly climbed.

-The Canon AT-1 makes use of the Canon FD lens mount.
-Canon used the FD mount for film cameras produced from 1971 through 1992.
+The AT-1 utilises the Canon FD lens mount.
+Canon used the FD mount for film cameras built from 1971 through 1992.

-The Canon FL mount was preceded by the FD lens mount, which was used from 1964 - 1971.
-FL mount lenses can be used on the AT-1, but you should be prepared to use stopped down metering.
+The FD mount replaced the Canon FL mount, which was used between 1964 and 1971.
+FL mount lenses can be used on the AT-1, but you will have to use stopped down metering.